mvcds/my-library/carreer/development/programming/security/Human beings have no evolutionary template for digital threats.md

-> Human beings have no evolutionary template for digital threats, nor were today’s adult generations warned against digital threats as children.
+> Human beings have no evolutionary template for digital [[Threat|Threats]], nor were today’s adult generations warned against digital threats as children.

 So we lack [[Emotion|Emotional]] response to face [[Information Security]] perils